-Team Lead and Software Engineer living in Hamburg, Germany.
-Daytime Flight Captain at Jimdo and passionate about Software, Design, People and vegan Food.
+Team Lead and Software Engineer living and working in Hamburg, Germany.
+Daytime Development Team Lead at Jimdo and passionate about Software, Design, People and vegan Food.

 After 16 years of creating websites I still enjoy most parts of developing and designing for the web.
-You can find some selected projects on GitHub, for example Timesheet.js with nearly six thousand stars.
+You can find all public available projects on GitHub, for example Timesheet.js with nearly six thousand stars.
 The most interesting recent projects are hanu for writing Slack bots or CLI Notes to manage text notes from the command line.

-Before working at Jimdo, I was delighted to work as a Senior Web Developer for Elephant Seven in Hamburg, Creative Technologist at the Intuity Media Lab in Hamburg and Stuttart, and as Lead Developer and Scrum Master for Roamsys in Trier.
+Before working at Jimdo, I was delighted to work as a Senior Developer for Elephant Seven in Hamburg, Creative Technologist at the Intuity Media Lab in Hamburg and Stuttgart, and as Lead Developer and Scrum Master for Roamsys in Trier.

-My passion for sharing thoughts and spreading knowledge has been strengthened with building up MACNOTES back in 2006 untill we sold the project some years later …
+My passion for sharing thoughts and spreading knowledge has been strengthened with building up MACNOTES back in 2006 until we sold the project some years later …